ctcl-bregis/ctclsite-python/config/projects/srv_amp.md

 - Memory: 128GB (8x16GB) Micron Technology PC3-12800R 2Rx4 Registered ECC
 - Storage: 1x HGST 600GB 10000RPM 6Gb/s SAS

-The codename for this device was formerly "Methamphetamine" but was changed on February 6, 2024 as a guideline was put into place that codenames of chiral compounds must use its enantiomers.
-The codename "Levoamphetamine" was chosen to better match the codenames of the other systems being used.
+The codename for this device was formerly "Methamphetamine" but was changed to "Levoamphetamine" on February 6, 2024 as a guideline was put into place for codenames.
 See [Week 6, 2024 blog post](../../blog/8/).

 ## SVCS2
 SVCS2 uses the hardware platform "Dextroamphetamine".
 I could not actually get the system to boot from the hard drive.
 Since SVCS1 "Levoamphetamine" and SVCS3 "Lisdexamfetamine" are more than enough for my current needs, I have not put this system in production yet.